GSI-HPC/sys-chef-cookbook/documents/sudo.md

       )
     end

-It defining and `User_Alias` called "ADMIN" and a pair of rules for this group of users.
-Similar the following code deploys a file `/etc/sudoers.d/monitor` including `Cmnd_Alias`s and a single rule.
+It defines an `User_Alias` called "ADMIN" and a pair of rules for this group of users.

+Similar the following code deploys a file `/etc/sudoers.d/monitor` including `Cmnd_Alias`s and a single rule:

     sys_sudo "monitor" do
        commands(